-was located.4 While article 149 of the Constitution requires candidates for election to the Plurinational Legislative Assembly to have "resided permanently in the corresponding electoral district for at least the two years immediately preceding the election", the electoral authorities held that members of the national legislature should be deemed to have permanent residency in the departments they represented, not in the place where they discharged their duties as Assembly members, i.e. La Paz.
+permanent residency in the departments they represented, not in the place where they discharged their duties as Assembly members, i.e. La Paz.

-- 2.5 Articles 285.I and 287.I of the Constitution5 specify the same two-year permanent residency requirement for candidates for election to executive bodies, councils and assemblies of autonomous local governments.6 - 2.6 On 30 October 2014, Transitional Electoral Act No. 587 on the 2015 subnational elections was promulgated.
-This law provided that the criteria applied in the preceding elections, held on 4 April 2010, for the composition of and election to subnational bodies should also apply in the subnational elections of 29 March 2015.
+- 2.4 Articles 285.I and 287.I of the Constitution specify the same two-year permanent residency requirement for candidates for election to executive bodies, councils and assemblies of autonomous local governments. - 2.5 On 30 October 2014, Transitional Electoral Act No. 587 on the 2015 subnational elections was promulgated.
+This law provided that the criteria applied in the preceding elections, held on 4 April 2010, for the composition of subnational bodies and election to those bodies should also apply in the subnational elections of 29 March 2015.
 On 14 November 2014, the Supreme Electoral Court issued circular No. 52/2014, under which candidates were required to prove their residency in the corresponding department by submitting a voluntary statement certified by a notary and a certificate of registration in the voter roll of the place where they were standing for election.
-In December 2014, regulations for the election of departmental, regional and municipal political authorities in the 2015 subnational elections were adopted; these regulations confirmed the conditions set out in circular No. 52/2014. - 2.7 The author notes that, after it became publicly known that several members of the 2010-2015 Assembly who were dissident members of MAS were planning to stand in the 2015 subnational elections as candidates for mayor in various large municipalities, on 18 December 2014 the Supreme Electoral Court issued circular No. 71/2014, under which persons who had been members of the Plurinational Legislative Assembly in the 2010-2015 term were not permitted to stand for any subnational office except those of governor or member of a departmental assembly.7 - 2.8 Also on 18 December 2014, the Senate and the Chamber of Deputies issued separate statements rejecting circular No. 71/2014 as a violation of article 26 of the Constitution, which guarantees the free exercise of citizens' political rights.
-That same day, the author submitted his resignation from the office of senator. - 2.9 On 29 December 2014, the author, through the Poder Popular ("People's Power") citizens' association, registered as a candidate for mayor of the municipality of Potosí, the capital of the Department of Potosí.
-To certify his residency, he submitted a voluntary statement certified by a notary and a certificate of voter registration in that locality, as required by Transitional Electoral Act No. 587 and circular No. 52/2014.
-On 13 January
+In December 2014, regulations for the election of departmental, regional and municipal political authorities in the 2015 subnational elections were adopted; these regulations confirmed the conditions set out in circular No. 52/2014. - 2.6 The author notes that, after it became publicly known that several members of the 2010-2015 Assembly who were dissident members of MAS were planning to stand in the 2015 subnational elections as candidates for mayor in various large municipalities, on 18 December 2014 the Supreme Electoral Court issued circular No. 71/2014, under which persons who had been members of the Plurinational Legislative Assembly in the 2010-2015 term were not permitted to stand for any subnational office except those of governor or member of a departmental assembly. - 2.7 On 18 December 2014, the Senate and the Chamber of Deputies issued separate statements rejecting circular No. 71/2014 as a violation of article 26 of the Constitution, which guarantees the free exercise of citizens' political rights. - 2.8 On 29 December 2014, the author, through the Frente Único ("United Front") political coalition, registered as a candidate for mayor of the Province of Cercado in the Department of Cochabamba.
+To certify her residency, she submitted a voluntary statement certified by a notary and a certificate of voter registration in that locality, as required by Transitional Electoral Act No. 587 and circular No. 52/2014, together with a certificate of residency issued by the police.
+On 13 January 2015, the Departmental Electoral Court of Cochabamba issued decision No. 09/2015, whereby it found that the author was ineligible, under circular No. 71/2014, to stand for election to the office of mayor because she had served as a deputy during the previous legislative term. - 2.9 The author filed an appeal against this ruling with the Supreme Electoral Court.
+The appeal was dismissed by decision No. 93/2015 of 19 January 2015 on the grounds that the